Friday, August 21, 2015

 Priorities: Exterior or Interior?

 You can probably foretell the answer to that question, based on the most common experiences.
 But, here's a story anyway.
 A friend of mine (she's a darling lady) works for a ultra-high end retail boutique on upper Madison Avenue.
 It's an eye-catching store.
-Great product... one of the best made in the world.
-Elite history.
+Great product... regarded highly in the world as elite.

 However, the company is badly disorganized.
 The catalogs and price lists are full of errors and typos.
 The website is not updated, nor is it representative of the merchandise.
 The POS system was installed in 1982.
 The outsourced "tech help" service that the company uses jokes that they get someone out of retirement to answer questions about it.
 Simple transactions take too long, because of it.
 Luxury clients don't like it.
 In fact, there is no cash register.
 A credit card swiping machine (like the kind you'd find in a bagel shop) is used... along with an old metal box (with key on a ribbon)... which is kept in a floor-level drawer.
 How déclassé for a store selling $100,000 items.
 Even local food trucks and coffee vendors in the park use an iPad with credit card swipe attached!